 - Share learning videos and new blog posts, and resources

 Sales enablement is an essential way of increasing your sales conversions and drive revenue.
-Not only do these programs help guide the sales team to success by providing them with tools and resources, it also keeps the sales team in the loop with the rest of the organization.
+Not only do these programs help guide the sales team to success by providing them with tools and resources, but it also keeps the sales team in the loop with the rest of the organization.

 Sales enablement forces sales and marketing to work together towards a common goal.
 Without their joint effort, any sales enablement program is bound to fail.

-Hiring the right amount of talent, giving them the right training, equipping them with necessary resources, and evaluating their efforts, all lead to one heck of sales squad!
+Hiring the right amount of talent, giving them the right training, equipping them with necessary resources, and evaluating their efforts, all lead to one heck of a sales squad!

-It’s no longer a question whether sales enablement is right for your business, it’s about when are you and your organization going to formally start implementing it?
+It’s no longer a question of whether sales enablement is right for your business, it’s about when are you and your organization going to formally start implementing it?

 What are your thoughts on sales enablement?
 Do you and your company have a great sales enablement plan?
 Share your thoughts below.

 - Top 21 Sales Enablement Tools That Will Empower Your Team